abdulbasitha/Plant-App/README.md

-# React Native Simple Planet-App Template
+# React Native Simple Plant-App Template

 ## How to use?